khandorvatsal/vatsal-tech-assessment/README.md

 ```

 ## Outputs
-The application generates an app.log file and two CSV files in the `output_data` directory which is currently empty:
+The application generates an app.log file and two CSV files in the `output_data` directory:
 - **`tag_counts.csv`**: Counts of each tag found in the logs.
 - **`port_protocol_counts.csv`**: Counts of each port/protocol combination found in the logs.